-The sultry beach town of Santa Marta, east of Carthagena on Colombia’s Caribbean coast, is the oldest city in South America.
-It’s a hidden gem, and though it may lack Carthagena’s picture-perfect cobbled streetscapes, it makes up for it with a laidback vibe, sunny waterfront, and historical richness.
+The sultry beach town of Santa Marta, east of Cartagena on Colombia’s Caribbean coast, is the oldest city in South America.
+It’s a hidden gem, and though it may lack Cartagena’s picture-perfect cobbled streetscapes, it makes up for it with a laidback vibe, sunny waterfront, and historical richness.
 In recent years it has witnessed a resurgence with a spruced-up colonial quarter, sparkling new marina, and flocks of tourists eager to sunbathe in the upscale El Rodadero resort or explore the gorgeous scenery of Parque Nacional Natural Tayrona.

 Things to Do

 Recently revamped Plaza de Bolivar and Parque Santander is where you will find the Museo del Oro and the luminous Cathedral, the oldest on the continent.
 Be sure to visit Bolivar’s last residence, Quinta de San Pedro Alejandrino, and spend an afternoon at the brash, modern beach resort El Rodadero, where the country’s wealthy come to play in a high-rise playground overlooking the sea.